San Francisco State University: 20th Century

-21st Century
+21st century

 In 2007, the Downtown Campus was opened at 835 Market Street, with nearly 47,000 square feet of classroom space in Westfield San Francisco Centre.

 In 2009, the Children's Campus opened to provide childcare, primarily to faculty and staff.

 The first Rhythms Music Festival happened in March 2011.
 The annual music festival is held in a building known as the Annex.

 In 2013, the Science Building was found to have "unsafe levels" of airborne mercury, lead and asbestos in the basement.
 Over $3.6 million was spent for remediation of the pervasive contamination.
 University administration terminated several employees who reported the contamination, resulting in several wrongful termination and whistle-blower lawsuits, including one by the recently hired director.
 In July 2014, Cal/OSHA cited the university for various health and safety violations in the Science Building, which included SFSU failing to locate asbestos in the building and warn employees about the hazards of mercury.

 In March 2016, a video of a student being attacked for having dreadlocks went viral and sparked discussions about cultural appropriation.

 Hundreds of students walked out and rallied at SF State's Malcolm X Plaza on October 25, 2023.

-In response to the College of Ethnic Studies being underfunded since 2008, four students held a ten-day hunger strike from May 2–11, 2016, resulting in one hospitalization.
+In response to the College of Ethnic Studies being underfunded since 2008, four students held a ten-day hunger strike in May 2016, resulting in one hospitalization.
 The strike ended when President Leslie Wong agreed to commit nearly $500,000 to the college and meet a portion of their demands.

 The Experimental College was revived in Fall 2017.
 One-unit courses are created and taught by students.

 Also in 2017, a group of Jewish students and local residents accused SFSU of encouraging antisemitism and excluding Jewish student pro-Israel activist groups from campus activities.
 The students filed two lawsuits focusing on the disruption of a speech by Jerusalem mayor Nir Barkat in 2016.
 One suit was dismissed and the other was settled.

 In May 2019, Lynn Mahoney became the first woman to become president of SF State in a permanent capacity.
 Mary Ward had served as an acting president in the summer of 1927, after the death of Archibald Anderson.